 The North Carolina General Assembly included new class size restrictions for grades K-3 in the 2017-18 budget, requiring school districts to reduce those class sizes while simultaneously taking away the funding flexibility districts have long relied upon to fund enhancement teachers for art, music, PE and world languages in those schools.
 The only funding for those positions was districts’ flexibility to use the classroom teacher allotment for enhancement teachers.
 The combined effect is a massive unfunded mandate that would have required larger districts to find new classroom space and teachers and districts of all sizes to reduce their enhancement staffing.
 Legislative analysts warned lawmakers that these complications would arise if class sizes and allotment usage were restricted in this manner.

 In the ensuing months, as school districts commenced planning for the 2017-18 academic year, the problem became less theoretical and districts were on the verge of layoffs and staff restructurings that were unpopular with parents.
 The NC House unanimously passed a bill (HB13) that would have allowed average district-wide class sizes up to three students above the funded student-teacher ratio, and individual classes of up to six students above the new limits in order to restore the flexibility districts historically used to fund enhancement positions.
 However, Senate leaders accused districts of having misspent “tens of millions of dollars” (though clearly no House members shared those concerns) and refused to vote on the bill.
-Instead, the new legislative budget simply delayed the class size restrictions for one year and imposed onerous, duplicative reporting requirements on district officials.
+Instead, the new legislative budget simply delayed the class size restrictions for one year and imposed onerous, duplicate reporting requirements on district officials.

 In October 2017, lawmakers returned to Raleigh for a special session to pass budget corrections and override vetoes.
 The House included the original HB13’s class size flexibility in its budget corrections bill, but the Senate did not, and it was the Senate version that ultimately passed both chambers.
-Now, as planning for the 2018-19 school year approaches, the unfunded mandate is threatening districts once again.

 WHAT DO SCHOOL DISTRICTS WANT?